(Click here to go to the box office.)

 Yes.
 The online kind.
 Duh.

 Still on about the smartphone thing?
 Were you born under a rock?
 If you don't have one, that’s fine, as long as someone in your timeslot has a smartphone.
 But seriously.
-It’s 2015.
+It’s 2016.
 Right?
-2015?
+2016?
 Get a smartphone.
-Don't worry so much: one in three adults in Canada now has a smartphone.
+Don't worry so much: more than one in three adults in Canada now has a smartphone.
 You'll be fine.
 Only one smartphone is needed in each audience group in order for everyone to enjoy the show.